Lakida1/acodemy_git_2nd_version/README_1.md

 - RigaTechGirl + English
 - the list will be filled later:)
 ##Motivation:
->I want to get new professional skills to increase my possibilities to find new interesting job (will be edit:)
+>I want to get new professional skills to increase my possibilities to find new interesting job (will be edited:)

 >